HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Lightly Managed Devices.md

 ## Security Considerations

-One of the differences between using **ISG in a WDAC policy** vs using **Smart App Control** (which also use ISG) is that WDAC policy + ISG rule option passes along reputation from app installers to the binaries they write to disk, it can over-authorize files in some cases.
+One of the differences between using **ISG in an App Control policy** vs using **Smart App Control** (which also use ISG) is that App Control policy + ISG rule option passes along reputation from app installers to the binaries they write to disk, it can over-authorize files in some cases.
 For example, if the installer launches the app upon completion, any files the app writes during that first run will also be allowed.

 Smart App Control however doesn't do this, it will trust the installer file itself if it's trustworthy and subsequently checks the trustworthiness of any binaries the installer tries to use and write to the disk, if any of those binaries or components can't be verified or are malicious, they get blocked.